 - Thinly sliced and grilled eggplant Add to list

 - Chopped Kalamata olives Add to list

 - Spinach leaves Add to list

-Combine the 2 cheeses and set aside.
-Slice the chicken into thin medallions.
+Combine cheeses and set aside.
+Slice chicken into thin medallions.

-With a serrated knife, cut the loaf of bread crosswise into 3 layers (like a layer cake) and lay the individual layers out on a work area.
-Spread the bottom layer with a generous amount of the cheese mixture.
+With a serrated knife, cut bread crosswise into 3 layers (like a layer cake) and lay the individual layers out on a work area.
+Spread the bottom layer with a generous amount of cheese mixture.
 Spread a thin layer of pesto on top.
-Distribute half of the chicken slices evenly over the pesto.
+Distribute half the chicken slices evenly over pesto.
 Layer up a selection of your other favorite toppings (a thin layer or scattering of each).

-Now prepare the second layer.
-Take the middle slice of bread and spread it with a nice amount of the cheese mixture and top with a little pesto.
-Place the rest of the chicken slices on top and layer on your other ingredients.
+Prepare the second layer: take the middle slice of bread and spread it with a nice amount of cheese mixture and top with a little pesto.
+Place remaining chicken slices on top and layer on your other ingredients.
 Place this layer of bread on top of the bottom one.
 Place the top slice of bread on your masterpiece.